smartness2030/sbrc24-minicurso-smartnic/README.md

-SBRC 2024 Minicurso -- SmartNICs: The Next Leap in Networking
+# SBRC 2024 Minicurso -- SmartNICs: The Next Leap in Networking

 This tutorial is part of the short course on SmartNICs presented at SBRC 2024.
+We cover handson activities using thress different SmartNICs:

+1. NVIDIA BlueField 2
+2. Netronome NFP
+3. Mellanox ConnectX